 5 biggest mistakes people make when they DIY debt collection.

 Collecting debts can be a chore.
 Especially if there is other productive work on your plate.
-From our experience at Tempest, here are some of the 5 biggest mistakes people make when they are DIY debt collecting:
+From our experience at Tempest, here are some of the 5 biggest mistakes people make while making DIY debt collection:

 Trust but verify